FREQUENTLY ASKED QUESTIONS

 Rudd School Of Rock has successfully taught hundreds of students from ages 5 to 75.
 Many of our students have been learning with us for several years, so we must be doing something right!

-Rudd School of Rock was established in 2005 with the mission of 'Building Future Music Leaders'.
+Rudd School of Rock was established with the mission of 'Building Future Music Leaders'.
 We are serious about delivering music tuition of the highest quality because among today’s music students are the budding music stars of tomorrow.
 We differ considerably from most other music schools in that we offer:

 - Individual and customised lessons for students, because we recognize that no individual is the same and therefore individual customised lessons is the only true method for learning a musical instrument effectively;